Interstate 170 (Maryland): Construction

 Construction began on I-170 in 1975 and was finished in 1979.
 The completed section runs mainly below street level, rising above it at the eastern end; the same was also true for the western end until it was leveled in late 2010.
 The wide median space was originally reserved for a once-proposed branch of the Baltimore Metro SubwayLink system; this rail line was never built, and more recent plans for the Red Line, a proposed light rail corridor that would have been built by 2016 (but was canceled in 2015) would have made use of the median.
+However, the Red Line was resurrected in 2023 (with the same plans as before), and construction may begin by 2027.

-Cancellation
+Cancelation

 I-170's future was left in doubt after extended protest from environmental groups led to the cancelation of the segment of I-70 between Security Boulevard (exit 94) and I-170 (scrapped exit 96) on September 3, 1981.
-As a result of this cancelation, it was proposed to connect the existing I-170 to I-95 via the southern portion of the original proposed I-70 expansion, with the entire spur redesignated I-595; however, this segment was canceled on July 22, 1983 in the face of further opposition.
+As a result of this cancelation, it was proposed to connect the existing I-170 to I-95 via the southern portion of the original proposed I-70 expansion, with the entire spur redesignated I-595; however, this segment was canceled on July 22, 1983, in the face of further opposition.
 I-595 was later assigned to a different highway in Maryland (it now exists as an unsigned name for US 50 between the Capital Beltway and Annapolis).
 With I-170's connection to the Interstate System removed, it was promptly deleted.
 US 40 was rerouted onto the stub freeway in its place.